 Cats have a reputation as antisocial animals that will only flourish if they live alone.
 There is an element of truth, but there’s also a caveat.

 It just applies to adult cats, which have grown accustomed to a particular lifestyle.
 Kittens are adaptable.
-If you introduce another animal to a kitten, they’ll likely want to play.
+If you introduce another animal to a kitten, she’ll likely want to play.

 This doesn’t mean that you can never consider another pet if you have a cat.
 What it does mean is that you’ll need to think carefully about which pet you bring in to your home.